 The surfing season in Seychelles is from April to October when the waves are waist to shoulder high, and bigger swells are less frequent.
 You will find much bigger surf and more areas to surf during this period.
 That being said, you can find waves throughout the year, just that the surfing area would change depending upon the time of your visit.

 Places suggested for surfing during the South-East Monsoon season (April to August)

 1. Mahé Island

 The largest and the most crowded of Seychelles Islands, Mahé is one of the two most popular islands for surfing.
-It has a number of beaches which make for great surf spots, you just need to find out which beach suits you the best.
+It has a number of beaches which make for great surf spots.
+It would be best to find out which beach suits you the best.
 You can rent a car here and look for the best break.
 The most consistent waves can be found on the East side of the Island, while the west side is a bit inconsistent but gives a better payoff.
 You can choose your ideal surfing spots according to your level of expertise.

 For Beginners: Carana Beach experiences small waves in the right and left direction, making it easy and fun - ideal for beginners.

 For Experienced surfers: Anse Bougainville, North East Point, Misfit Baya and Anse Royale are some surf spots with Coral Reef Breaks and thrilling waves, suggested for experienced surfers.

 For All surfers: Anse Gaulett, Grand Anse, and Anse Intendance are a few beaches that suits all surfers.
 However, weak swimmers are advised to stay close to the shore.